kingtamaaj/webdb-i-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - find all customers that live in London.
 Returns 6 records.

+SELECT *
+FROM customers
+WHERE city = 'London';

 - find all customers with postal code 1010.
 Returns 3 customers.

+SELECT *
+FROM customers
+WHERE postalcode LIKE '%1010';

 - find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+SELECT phone
+FROM Suppliers
+WHERE supplierID = 11

 - list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.

+SELECT *
+FROM Orders
+ORDER BY orderdate desc

 - find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.
 - find all customers that include the word "market" in the name.
 Should return 4 records.
 - add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.